yashjal/cso-lab2-sp16/README.md

 ## Writing the C functions

 The repository contains all files you need to work on this project.
-There are the problem files problem1.c ... problem5.c You need to develop your code within those files.
+There are the problem files part1.c ... part5.c You will write your code within those files.

 ## Testing the C functions